 All Saints Thanks Rev. Schjonberg for Her Guidance

-The vestry and wardens have tapped the Rev. Canon Joan Pettit Mason to take over the duties of supply priest effective June 1.
-Currently the co-chair of Episcopal Community Services of the Diocese of New Jersey, she will work closely with Mary Frances to ensure that All Saints experiences a smooth transition.
+The Rev. Canon Joan Pettit Mason has assumed the duties of supply priest and presided at Eucharist via Zoom at 10:15 a.m., June 6.
+Currently, she is the co-chair of Episcopal Community Services of the Diocese of New Jersey, and has worked closely with Mary Frances to ensure that All Saints experiences a smooth transition.

 Previously, the Rev. Canon Pettit Mason served as rector of Christ Episcopal Church in Toms River from 2003 to 2018 and at St. Peter’s in Medford prior to that.
 She received her undergraduate degree from Douglass College, Rutgers University and her Masters of Divinity at the General Theological Seminary in New York City.
-She has two sons and two daughters-in-law and five grandchildren, and, she notes, there are “two more on the way this year!”
+She has two sons and two daughters-in-law and six grandchildren, and, she notes, there is “one more on the way this year!”